 Compared to the big pot companies trading on major U.S. stock exchanges, Auxly Cannabis Group is a relatively small player in the business.
-But the company does help investors get exposure to the different aspects of the booming cannabis industry: Auxly focuses on the medical, wellness, and recreational cannabis markets.
+But the company does help investors get exposure to the different aspects of the booming cannabis industry: Auxly focuses on the medical, wellness, and recreational weed markets.

 Auxly Cannabis Group Inc (OTCMKTS:CBWTF) Stock Chart

 To be honest, I knew CBWTF stock had upside potential, but I didn’t know that its price could rise so quickly.
 In fact, the recent surge in Auxly Cannabis stock was primarily due to an unexpected announcement.

 On July 25, Auxly announced that Imperial Brands PLC (OTCMKTS:IMBBY, LON:IMB) would invest around CA$123.0 million in the company.
 (Source: “Auxly Welcomes $123 Million Investment and R&D Partnership with Imperial Brands,” GlobeNewswire, July 25, 2019.)